Juri Opitz

 Meaning representations, Explainability, and Decomposability 🧐

-How can we capture who does what to whom in a text?
-A meaning representation tries to express the answer to this questions in a structured and explicit format, such as a graph.
-One of my interests is investigating ways to build novel methods from meaning representations and neural networks, leveraging the power of the latter and the explicitness and descriptiveness of the former.
-Indeed, while neural networks provide us with useful embeddings and generations, they tend to blend and intermingle everything in ways that we have great difficulties to understand.
-On the other hand, meaning representations describe the meaning with a crisp representation that is explicit and decomposable.
+Example work: How can we capture who does what to whom?
+A meaning representation (MR) tries to express the answer to this questions in a structured and explicit format, such as a graph.
+NNs provide us with useful embeddings and generations, but tend to blend and intermingle everything in ways that we have great difficulties to understand.
+On the other hand, MRs describe the meaning with a crisp representation that is explicit and decomposable.
+In this paper we refine neural sentence embeddings with meaning representations to decompose them into different interpretable aspects.
+It’s keeps all efficiency and power of the neural sentence embeddings while getting some of that cool explainability of the crisp meaning representations!
+Check out this repository for the code.

-Other
+Other interests ✨:

 Publications 📜